C4T-BuT-S4D/neo/README.md

 - `POST /api/post_flags` will receive an array of mappings with keys `flag`, `sploit` and `team`. `sploit` is the exploit name for statistics, and `team` is the team name.

-Farm password will be passed in `Authorization` and `X-Token` headers, so the protocol is compatible with ** DestructiveFarm**.
+Farm password will be passed in `Authorization` and `X-Token` headers, so the protocol is compatible with **DestructiveFarm**.

 ### Server

-Server coordinates the clients and distributes teams to attack among them.
-It must have access to the farm, and all clients must have access to the server, so you might want to start it somewhere with the public IP address.
+Server coordinates the clients and distributes targets among them.
+It must have access to the farm, and all clients must have access both to the server and the farm, so you might want to start it somewhere with the public IP address.

 To start the server: